Feqzz/cache-controller/README.md

-# cache-controller
+# Cache-controller

 Implementation of a simple cache controller.
+The cache is direct-mapped with 32-bit addresses, 1024 blocks and a total size of 16KiB.
+Created for learning purposes.